Short-time expansion of one-dimensional Fokker-Planck equations with heterogeneous diffusion: Application to specific stochastic processes

 We firstly consider a stochastic model that has been used to map the stochastic motion of a chromatin remodeler acting on a nucleosome to an active Brownian dimer \cite{kumar2008,baule2008,blossey2019}.
 Originally developed for general dimeric motors, it has recently been linked via structural biology insights on the action of two motor domains of a chromatin remodeling enzyme on the DNA wrapped around a nucleosome.
 In this understanding, first one of the motor domain pulls in DNA into the nucleosome, and subsequently the second motor domain expels the surplus DNA outward, thereby establishing a proper wrapping of 147 base pairs of DNA around the protein core of the nucleosome.
 The motion of the two-domain nucleosome-remodeler complex can then be separated into a center of mass motion, and a stochastic differential equation for the relative motion, which is given by a very simple expression in view of the complexity of the system

 with the drift and diffusion terms given by

 These expressions are valid when only active, ATP-dependent fluctuations are retained and thermal fluctuations are ignored.
 The equation is studied under the Fisk-Stratonovich interpretation ($\alpha=1/2$).
+This choice was made only to fix ideas, and any other value for $\alpha$ could have been considered.
+In physical and biophysical applications, however, this is the value typically adopted.

 The parameter $A$ signifies the strength of the active process, while the constants $\beta$ and $\gamma$ are friction terms ($\gamma\ll\beta$); $k$ is the spring constant of a harmonic interaction potential between the remodeler motor domains on DNA.
 We stress that this model is purely phenomenological and therefore also other forms of these functions can be adopted and can in fact be found in the literature \cite{kumar2008,baule2008}.

 Applying our formal analysis, we fix the initial position $y=0$, and the initial time $t_0=0$.
 First of all, we determine the quantity $\mathcal{D}$ as

 and therefore we obtain the short-time propagator in the form